Do I need confirmation from the mortgagee that I can receive redemption funds?

-The Code for Completion by Post requires the seller’s solicitor to undertake on completion to have authority of the proprietor of every mortgage or charge that has not been discharged to receive the sum needed to repay it.
+The Code for Completion by Post 2019 requires the seller’s solicitor to undertake on completion to have authority of the proprietor of every mortgage or charge that has not been discharged to receive the sum needed to repay it.

-Very often, the solicitor will not be instructed formally by the seller’s mortgagee.
+Often, the solicitor will not be instructed formally by the seller’s mortgagee.

 However, the course of dealings between the solicitor and mortgagee regarding the money required to redeem a mortgage should be proof of at least implicit authority by the mortgagee to the solicitor to receive the money to repay the charge.

-An example of such implicit authority would be if the mortgagee has given its bank details to the solicitor for transmission of the redemption funds.
+An example of implicit authority would be if the mortgagee has given its bank details to the solicitor for transmission of the redemption funds.

 • the amount required to redeem the seller’s mortgage exceeds the minimum level of solicitors’ indemnity insurance